epsbLogo

 D. S. Mackenzie offers a wide range of core academic programs.
 Please download the appropriate program brochure below for further information regarding these specialized programs.

-Introducing: Academic Enrichment Program (AEP - New)
+Academic Enrichment Program

 The enrolment conditions for students include: